exoplatform/exo-documentation/docs/Configuration.rst

       -  Dynamic or Normal transaction:
          This is the default choice used for perkstore and wallet.
          In fact, the default option is to use dynamic gas price that will be computed and determined from blockchain periodically.
-         This will avoid to use a static gas price that can lead to a very slow transaction mining time.
+         This will avoid using a static gas price which can lead to a very slow transaction mining time.
          On the other hand, using a dynamic gas price can lead to having expensive transactions.
 (This will depend on the proposed gas price by blockchain)
          The dynamic gas price is bounded by minimal ``Cheap gas price`` configuration and ``Fast gas price`` configuration.
          To make this gas price static, you can modify the following parameter (Default value: true):